Contact Information

 Controlling Nuisance Birds in Dairy Facilities

 • Birds congregating in large numbers, i.e. starlings, are a nuisance on farms.
 Their dropping not only make a mess, but also can contain E. coli or Salmonella, which may or may not result in disease in cattle.
-A direct link between bird droppings and disease has not been solidly established.
+A direct link between bird droppings and these particular diseases has not been solidly established.

 • Birds tend to roost overnight in a different area than those in which they feed.
 Both behaviors can cause issues on farms.